rizts/rag-ai-concept/README.md

 ## Tech Stack
 - **Python**: The primary programming language used for developing the system.
-- **Gemini**: An AI technology used for natural language processing and context-based search.
+- **HuggingFace**: An AI technology used for natural language processing and context-based search.
 - **Streamlit**: A Python framework used to build interactive web applications.

 ## Installation